lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

     - there's a single setting in Zed to disable all AI settings: **Settings > AI > General > Disable AI**
 1. I don't recommend installing Sublime Text if using WSL, because summoning it from within WSL is a little more complicated than either of the two above, and I found when I [reviewed editors](/comparing-text-editors) that it struggled with some file operations in WSL

-you *must* start your editor of choice *within your WSL directory*.
+you *must* start your editor of choice *within WSL*.
 Don't use the Windows start menu!
 Instead, you'll type `code .` or `zed .` (note the `.`) while in WSL.

-#### git for Windows

-on the "Releases" page, scroll down to "Assets" and pick the `.exe` file.

-during installation, you'll be asked to choose some things by the installer.
-Here's my recommendations:

-1. **Default editor:** *don't use vim.* Pick something you have installed - it can just be Notepad
-1. **Initial branch name:** choose the "Override" option and leave it set to "main"
-1. **Everything else:** keep the recommended choices
+you can open WSL via the start menu by searching for 'WSL.'
+If you chose to install Windows Terminal, one of the dropdown options for a new tab will be your WSL distribution, usually 'Ubuntu.'

-#### a couple terminal operations
+#### a few terminal operations

-here's two vital terminal commands:
+here's three vital terminal commands:

+- `pwd` **prints the working (current) directory**.
+A lot of terminals will just *show* you what your current directory on every line, but if they don't, try `pwd`.

+> tip: directory is just another word for folder

 - `cd` lets us **change directories**.
 If we type *only* `cd`, we'll be brought back to the home directory; if we provide a directory path, we'll be taken to the provided directory
 - `ls` **lists** files in the current directory (including other directories)